polygon-io/go-app-ticker-wall/README.md

  -  FB  [  Meta Platforms, Inc. Class A Common Stock  ]
  -  HOOD  [  Robinhood Markets, Inc. Class A Common Stock  ]
 ```

+# Building from Source Prerequisites

+### Linux

+On linux, the application requires X11.
+So you will need: `libgl1-mesa-dev` and `xorg-dev` packages.

+### Mac

+No additional packages are required for Mac.

+### Windows

+Not sure, haven't been able to test it.

 # TODO / Wish List